Our Team

 Work as part of a small game dev team, preferably on things like art assets or music.

-Image of Erika Cho
+Image of Erika Cho in front of a wall

 Major: Business Administration with a concentration in Finance